 A study of the Earth and the processes that create and shape its physical features and landforms.
 Topics include Earth dimensions and motions, seasons, map reading, weather and climate, tectonic and surface process, landforms, and tools used by geographers.
 Field trip may be required.
-RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
+RECOMMENDED: Eligibility for ENGL 100.
 Transfer: CSU: B1, UC.
 (IGETC: 5A)

-Online Course(s), See pages 87-89 for more information: 94415 GEOG 100 OLH By Arr 2.9 Hrs/Wk Online Mahoney 3.0
+94415 GEOG 100 OLH By Arr 2.9 Hrs/Wk Online Mahoney 3.0